 Watching Sumo in Tokyo

 In Tokyo 3 of the 6 Great Sumo Tournaments are held, so for 6 weeks a year you have the chance to watch the Sumo official matches, including the Yokuzuna matches and other top-level fighters.
-But also in the other time of the year there are many wrestling stable where you can attend training especially in the Ryogoku district and surrounding area and occasionally demonstrations with ex-wrestlers are organized at Edo Noren building.
+But also in the other time of the year there are many wrestling stable where you can attend training especially in the Ryogoku district and surrounding area ot restaurant where you can see a show of former wrestlers.

 Sumo is national sport in Japan and its rituals and gestures are deeply related to Shinto and to the purification rituals and prayer for a good harvest.
 Only in the Samurai period began to be practiced as a martial art and in the seventeenth century the wrestlers became professionals and thus began the Great Sumo Tournament as we know today.